Miller Indices edit page

 annotate([a,b,c],'label',{'a','b','c'},'backgroundcolor','w','textAboveMarker')

-Note that MTEX by default aligns spherical projections of crystal directions such that the b-axis points towards east and the z-axis points out of the plane.
-This behaviour can be changed by the commands plota2east, plota2north, plota2west, plota2south, plotb2east, plotb2north, plotb2west, plotb2south, or plotaStar2East.
+Note that for triclinic and monoclinic symmetries MTEX aligns spherical projections of crystal directions such that the b-axis points towards east and c* points out of the plane.
+This behavior can be changed by altering the plotting convention stored in cs.how2plot.
+E.g. we might want to have the a-axis to point to east

 Crystal Lattice Planes